finlabsuk/open-banking-connector-swift/README.md

 ![Alt text](./docs/OBC_Banner.png)

-*[NB: Need to resolve this upstream issue to allow running with Swift-JWT: https://github.com/IBM-Swift/Swift-JWT/issues/80 .]*
 # Overview

 Open Banking Connector is software that manages connections to UK Open Banking APIs.
 It is desiged for use as: